RogerVFbr/MySQLAccess/README.md

 # MySQL Access
-The **MySQLAccess** module is a personal attempt to create a largely simplified, compact and lightweight **Java O.R.M tool** specialized in MySQL, inspired by the lines of tools like *Hibernate*, *iBatis* or *Toplink*. **O.R.M.** stands for object-relational mapping, and refers to tools that aim to make the exchange of data between the memory of applications (usually in the form of lists or individual variables or objects) and persistent SQL based databases (tables and rows) much easier and streamlined than the standard methodology done via Java JDBC, SQL queries and the subsequent decoding/encoding of the data received/sent.
+The **MySQLAccess** module is a personal attempt to create a largely simplified, compact and lightweight **Java O.R.M tool** specialized in MySQL, inspired by the lines of algorithms like *Hibernate*, *iBatis* or *Toplink*. **O.R.M.** stands for object-relational mapping, and refers to implementations that aim to make the exchange of data between the memory of applications (usually in the form of lists or individual variables or objects) and persistent SQL based databases (tables and rows) much easier and streamlined than the standard methodology done via Java JDBC, SQL queries and the subsequent decoding/encoding of the data received/sent.